A-l-y-l-e/Alyle-UI/src/app/docs/getting-started/installation.md

   href="https://cli.angular.io/">Angular CLI</a> and for an existing one follow the next steps.
 </p>

-> Please note that as of version 2.9.0 you have support for Angular 8.
-If your project uses Angular 7, then use version 2.7.8.
-There is no longer support for Angular 7.
+> Please note that as of version 3.2.0 you have support for Angular 9.
+If your project uses Angular 8, then use version 3.1.2

 ## Angular CLI